ekzhang/jute/README.md

 >
 > – [K. Jarrod Millman and Fernando Pérez](https://osf.io/h9gsd)

+Jute is specifically designed to work as a native app.
+That means file maangement is left to the operating system; we're not going to embed a half-functional windowing system, folder viewer, or file editor.

+In exchange, you'll get an application that starts up instantly, with a heavy focus on the developer experience.
+You and the computer — as a thinking tool.

+### Design principles

+1. **The kernel as a window.** Every running kernel gets its own notebook window.
+When you close a notebook, the kernel is terminated.
+No wasted resources.
+2. **What you need to see.** If a UI element is unnecessary, we're removing it.
+   (Why does Jupyter Lab have those tabs to the left?
+What's "Command" mode?
+The eternal notification icon at the bottom right?
+The "Activate Next Tab Bar" button?)
+Meanwhile, we make it easier to access important elements like restarting kernels, CPU and RAM usage, and Markdown.
+3. **Intelligent tools.** Features like autocompletion / go-to-definition (LSP), hover to see docstrings, and real-time collaboration should "just work" by default.
+It's a pain to configure these for Jupyter (so many errors!), and it should really be easier.
+4. **Aesthetic minimalism.** Jute should be beautiful.
+But it should also be minimal, so you can focus on writing code.
+Think of a new file in a code editor — a blank slate for creativity.

 ### Related work

 The Jupyter project is in widespread use and has a vibrant open-source